wesmith4/bitsWS/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I'm a senior Economics Major at Davidson College, with career aspirations in tech, product management, financial planning, and consulting.
+bio: I'm a student of tech, aspiring Product person, eager learner, and a recent graduate of Davidson College.
 education:
   courses:
   - course: B.A., Economics